 - An "Application Form" and "Recommendation Forms" from two referees are required for the application.
 The relevant documents can be downloaded in this page.

 - All application materials should be completed in either English or Chinese.
-Late, email or fax application submission will NOT be considered.
+Late or fax application submission will NOT be considered.

 - Confirmation e-mail will be sent to acknowledge the receipt of the application.

 (The applicant is advised to visit the FAQ Section to learn further Programme information before making the application.)

 - Shortlisted candidates will be invited to attend interviews in May.
 The Programme Office will ensure the shortlisted candidates receive the interview invitation.

 - The application result will be announced in June.

 - The Programme Office will notify all the applicants the outcomes of their applications.

 - The Programme Committee's decision in granting any award is final.
 Reasons will not be given for granting an award or not.

 - Enquiries about the application progress and application results will not be handled in any circumstances.